 While high-tech radiation technology would treat Kimberly’s tumor, a very different form of medicine would help her cope with the stress of it: the medicine of music.
 Music therapists offered to play music to ease her anxiety during the procedure.

 “Music therapy is tailored to each patient's individual needs,” said Stacey Scott, the Gamma Knife coordinator at PARC who supported Kimberly throughout the process.
-“Therapists can help patients process their journey and emotions, reduce anxiety and meet any treatment-specific needs that may be difficult.
+“Therapists can help patients process their journey and emotions, reduce anxiety and meet any treatment-specific needs that may be difficult."

 “You know you’re not alone"

 When Kimberly met with her care team to schedule her Gamma Knife radiosurgery, she also met with the supportive oncology team.
 Atrium Health Levine Cancer does more than treat tumors; it cares for patients’ overall well-being throughout treatment.
 Sometimes this looks like a support group; sometimes it’s a massage or a cooking class.
-For Kimberly, supportive oncology sounded like muone
+For Kimberly, supportive oncology sounded like music

 Music is a proven clinical intervention to calm patients, reducing their heart rate and stabilizing blood pressure.
 Music therapists at Atrium Health created a personalized approach to help Kimberly deal with the stress of her treatment.
 While Kimberly was inside the machine for about 20 minutes during each session, they would play songs of her choosing to help her pass the time while remaining calm and awake.